 Water level data is collected on a semi-annual basis, during the months of April and October, to observe groundwater levels before and after peak groundwater pumping conditions.
 Over 550 wells, of which 300 are measured by County staff, are included in the Monitoring Program.
 The exact number of wells varies from year to year, depending on circumstances such as destructions, new well construction, well accessibility, and well condition.

-To view any of the Districts Groundwater reports, please click on the reporting period of you choice below.
+To view any of the Districts Groundwater reports, please click on the link below.

 You may also access the County's historic groundwater data through the San Joaquin County Groundwater Data Center (GDC).
 The GDC is a Countywide centralized groundwater information vehicle that provides access to groundwater data collected and shared by agencies throughout San Joaquin County.